Configure Resource Groups

 The Storage Optimisation option is enabled by default.

 In context of cores assignment, 'CPU overcommit' attribute is supported and can be applied across all the selected cores.
-This feature provides the capability to allocate more than 1 virtual cores to a single physical core.Specifically, user can choose in range of 2 to 8 virtual cores assigned in one single core
+This feature provides the capability to allocate more than 1 virtual cores to a single physical core.Specifically, users can choose between the range of 2 to 8 virtual cores to be assigned to one single core.

 By enabling 'CPU Pinning' attribute, each virtual core corresponds to only one physical core, and as a result 'CPU overcommit' is disabled.